-Cloud infrastructure refers to the hardware and software components -- such as servers, storage, a network and virtualization software -- that are needed to support the computing requirements of a cloud computing model.
+Cloud infrastructure refers to the hardware and software components -- such as servers, storage, a network, virtualization software, services and management tools -- that support the computing requirements of a cloud computing model.

-Cloud infrastructure also includes an abstraction layer that virtualizes resources and logically presents them to users through application program interfaces and API-enabled command-line or graphical interfaces.
+Cloud infrastructure also includes an abstraction layer that virtualizes and logically presents resources and services to users through application program interfaces and API-enabled command-line or graphical interfaces.

 In cloud computing, these virtualized resources are hosted by a service provider or IT department and are delivered to users over a network or the internet.
 These resources include virtual machines and components, such as servers, memory, network switches, firewalls, load balancers and storage.